 Some are working dogs, while others have a natural ability to jump high.
-Consequently, they are often selected to perform at dog shows.
+Consequently, they’re often selected to perform at dog shows.
 With training, they can become expert show jumpers.

 Also known as the Australian sheepdog, this breed is used for rounding up livestock, including sheep, goats, and cattle.
 They have muscular limbs and a long tail, which provides excellent balance.

 Jack Russel Terriers

+While only small, Jack Russel terriers can jump as high as 5 feet.
 They’re athletic dogs with bundles of energy, which allows them to jump over fences if they’re in a mischievous mood.